killianvervelle/motoplus/src/content/pages/en/cookies-policy.md

 ---
 title: 'Cookies Policy'
-meta_title: 'MotoPlus Cookies Policy'
+meta_title: 'Cookies Policy'
-description: 'MotoPlus uses only essential cookies necessary for the operation of the site, such as login, shopping cart, and security cookies.
+description: 'MotoPlus only uses essential cookies necessary for the operation of the site, such as login, cart, and security cookies.
 We do not use analytics or advertising cookies.'
 draft: false
 ---